andrexmore001/ecs/README.md

-# .NET Framework CI/CD for Amazon ECS
+# .NET Framework CI/CD for Amazon ECS ALM

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/wxV55?).